choojs/choo-handbook/content/your-first-choo-app/README.md

 If your app hasn't updated yet, you can simply refresh the window yourself.

-Now that we can see text on the screen, this means that you successfully got `choo` working! ✨ Congratulations 😊
+Now that we can see text on the screen, this means that you successfully got `choo` working.
+Congratulations!

 We're not finished yet, but let's quickly summarise what we've done so far: